bcgov/nr-af-pods/testing/test-automation-tools/pods-chrome-extension/README.md

   * displayOrder: integer, the order the desired field is presented on the page, considering all the fields with the same label.
   * visible: boolean, true/false, validate if the field is visible on the page at that time.
   * required: boolean, true/false, validate if the field is required on the form.
   * value: string, the text value expected to be found on the input field.
+This validation allows data tpes conversion when comparing to avoid formatting issues in the front-end.

 ### Select
 Select the desired option of a dropdown list.